Young Lords: Building occupations

 In early 1969, (Note: According to Jeffries, the occupation began in April.
 According to Hinojosa, it began in May.) the Young Lords occupied the Presbyterian McCormick Theological Seminary in collaboration with the Black Panthers, LADO, the Young Patriots Organization, and the SDS for almost a week, accusing the seminary of complicity in the displacement of Puerto Ricans from Lincoln Park.
 They barricaded the building and demanded that the seminary supply funding for low-income housing, in addition to establishing a children's center, a Latin American cultural center, and a "people's law office" to provide legal assistance for people with limited financial resources.
 While the seminary president initially threatened police intervention, he ultimately agreed to the occupiers' demands, disclosing the seminary's financial records, allocating $600,000 for housing initiatives, granting community access to seminary facilities, and publicly opposing urban renewal policies.
 Young Lords membership increased as a result of the occupation.

 The Young Lords also occupied the Armitage Avenue Methodist Church in July 1969 after the church denied the Young Lords rental space for several proposed initiatives, including a daycare center, a free breakfast program, and a health clinic.
 While church pastor Bruce Johnson supported the Young Lords' proposals, many members of the congregation and the church board opposed them.
 When congregants called the police to the site of the occupation, Johnson intervened, saying that there was "a misunderstanding" and that the Young Lords had his permission to be there.
 Johnson allowed the Young Lords to remain in the church, and it was renamed "The People's Church", becoming the Young Lords' official headquarters in the city.
 City inspectors, prompted by requests from local white residents, conducted a site inspection of the proposed daycare facility and identified 11 code violations.
 The Young Lords proceeded to raise the requisite funds to correct the violations, and the daycare center was ultimately allowed to open.
 Several community service programs were also established.

 Further activity

-Acting on knowledge that the Chicago Department of Urban Renewal (DUR) was planning residential construction in Lincoln Park, the Young Lords also proposed their own "poor people's" housing project there, with forty percent low-income units to be subsidized by the United States Department of Housing and Urban Development.
+Acting on knowledge that the Chicago Department of Urban Renewal (DUR) was planning residential construction in Lincoln Park, the Young Lords proposed their own "poor people's" housing project there, with forty percent low-income units to be subsidized by the United States Department of Housing and Urban Development.
 The DUR ultimately rejected the Young Lords' plans.
 In February 1970, the Young Lords also established a free health clinic for local residents.
 The clinic was staffed by volunteer medical professionals and supervised by a medical student from Northwestern University.
 The clinic provided various services, including eye examinations and prenatal care.